GyroSuperintelligence/CGM/docs/Findings/Analysis_Walking.md

 - **Geometric BOS margin (ML)**: ≈ 0.92
 - **Overall margin**: 0.72

-Using foot length 0.25 m, width 0.10 m, CMP-CP = 0.14×foot length, with a 0.3 ML projection factor (first-order bound, not a full stability metric).
+Using foot length 0.25 m, width 0.10 m, CMP-CenPen = 0.14×foot length, with a 0.3 ML projection factor (first-order bound, not a full stability metric).
 These margins quantify how much "space" the system has for corrective action before reaching a boundary.
 That's directly interpretable as **available information capacity for adaptation** — first-order information buffers that allow error signals to be meaningful rather than catastrophic.

 ### 3.3 Action-per-Stride Index